CHEMeDATA/dataServer/README.md

 ### Combine spectrum and molecule using json files

+This methods allows NMRium to display a list of spectra by pointing to a table-of-content file.
 #### 1) Create a table of content in ./data/nmrium-data/index.json:

+Structure of the file.
+A complete example can be found there: [./data/nmrium-data/index.json](./data/nmrium-data/index.json).
 ```
 [
 	{